 Should You Use In-App Ads in Your Mobile App?

 It all depends on how you implement it and what you get out of it.
-A little time and research at the beginning will help ensure it actually helps your app in the long run, rather than just a temporary boost that fades as people get tired of the ads.
+A little time and research at the beginning will help ensure it actually helps your app in the long run.
+You don’t just want a temporary boost that fades as people get tired of the ads.

 The Basics of In-App Advertising for Mobile Apps